• Skip to main content

 Add more crunch: if you tolerate wheat, toss in a few handfuls of wonton strips.

-Keep it compliant: to make healthy chicken salad Whole30 compliant, omit maple syrup in dressing, and substitute with 1 tbsp date syrup or 4 soaked dates.
+Keep it compliant: to make healthy chicken salad Whole30 compliant, omit maple syrup in dressing, and substitute with 1 tablespoon date syrup or 4 soaked dates.
 If you have keto maple syrup on hand, you can certainly swap that as well.
 Make sure your almond butter has no added sugar.

 Healthy chicken salad with asian dressing in a bowl on a concrete table, with a small bowl of almond butter dressing to the side.